vivianngiam/dreamcube.howshedied/README.md

-# dreamcube.itp.pitch.example.unity

 # DreamCube Boilerplate Project

 This program known as the _Pitch_ is the main software component needed to run for the _DreamCube's_ interactive virtual reality room.
 The main attraction is an arcade-style ball game using a physical ball tracked in three-dimensions.
 This repo contains two simple example scenes for modes of interaction.

-_For additional details about this project as a whole, you should refer to the [Dreamcube Handbook]()_
+_For additional details about this project as a whole, you should refer to the ~~Dreamcube Handbook~~

 <!-- TOC -->